The best oven-baked French toast recipe, ever.

 - Preheat the oven to 325°F.

 - Unwrap the unbaked casserole and bake, uncovered, for one hour, until puffed and golden brown.
-TIP: The challah will soufflé a bit at the end, but will settle back down once it is out of the oven.
+TIP: The brioche will soufflé a bit at the end, but will settle back down once it is out of the oven.

 For the Pecan Goo